GTR-Turbo: Merged Checkpoint is Secretly a Free Teacher for Agentic VLM Training: Experiments

 \subsection{Ablation Studies and Discussions}

+\paragraph{Comparison with other self-improvement baselines} We conducted a study to compare the effects of our model merging and the regularization trick commonly used by RLVR.
+As shown in Figure ~\ref{fig:ablation_method}, using the initial checkpoint (static base model) as the KL reference fails to achieve stable improvement as GTR-Turbo does.
+We also compare GTR-Turbo with a simple yet provenly effective self-improvement baseline, Rejection Sampling \cite{yuan2023scaling}, which uses SFT on self-generated successful trajectories and thus does not rely on external models.
+While simpler and faster, Rejection Sampling cannot solve the challenging Point24 as it struggles to generate the correct trajectories that the VLM agent can imitate.
+On the contrary, RL has the potential to explore better actions leveraging the reward feedback.

+\paragraph{Range of Guidance} In Figure \ref{fig:ablation_range}, we try guiding the agent's full response, including both the thought and action.
+Consistent with observations from GTR, this approach is less effective.
+Combined with earlier results showing the advantage of KL-based guidance over SFT, we argue that for a self-contained system like GTR-Turbo, efficient exploration is critical as it directly determines the diversity of feedback and experience.
+Guiding actions or imposing stronger SFT constraints may improve the agent's ability to imitate the teacher, but at the cost of restricting the agent's exploratory freedom, limiting overall ability to adapt to the environment.

-\paragraph{Effectiveness of TIES Merging} We conduct an experiment on Points24 between TIES merging and the traditional linear averaging method \cite{ilharcoediting} to demonstrate the effectiveness of this technique.
+\paragraph{Effectiveness of TIES Merging} We experiment between TIES merging and the traditional linear averaging method \cite{ilharcoediting} to validate the effectiveness of this technique.
 Results in Figure \ref{fig:ablation_ties} show that TIES can indeed boost performance by mitigating the interference of redundant parameters and sign disagreement, allowing the merged model to better preserve and integrate learned capabilities.
 Meanwhile, linear merging also yields reasonable training gains, confirming the validity of the merged checkpoint as a teacher.

-\paragraph{Range of Guidance} In Figure \ref{fig:ablation_range}, we try guiding the agent's full response, including both the thought and action.
-Consistent with observations from GTR, this approach is less effective.
-Combined with earlier results showing the advantage of KL-based guidance over SFT, we argue that for a self-contained system like GTR-Turbo, efficient exploration of the environment is critical, as it directly determines the diversity of environmental feedback and experience accumulation.
-Guiding actions or imposing stronger SFT constraints may improve the agent's ability to imitate the teacher, but at the cost of restricting the agent's exploratory freedom, thus limiting overall ability to adapt to the environment.